jnz/sentrygun/readme.md

 Upload the Arduino sketch in the following subfolder to your Arduino board:

     arduino_sentry/arduino_sentry.ino

+The Arduino is connected to the servo motor (yellow cable) via PIN9.
+Black is ground and red is connected to 5V.

 Connect the Arduino via USB to your computer.
 Check the serial port, it should normally be something like